mertall/mertall/_pages/about.md

 Came into college as a Microbiology major with ambition to become a Medical Doctor
 During the first quarter opted out of taking a easier Life Sciences Calculus series and opted for an Engineering Calculus series on a simple pretense-to push concieved notions of what I intecually can or cannot do

-This was an intimdating time- there was a great struggle with Math since 6th grade and larger focus on athletics with school being secondary
+This was an intimdating time- there was a great struggle with Math since 6th grade along with focus on college althletics
 After success in college Calculus, made it a point to do the things that are found to be intellectually challenging
 This attitude contributed to the decision to switch major to Math
-More notably, have found this attitude allows for boundless collaboration on projects- I am not considered an expert but rather someone who is willing to deeply and quickly learn
+Have found this attitude allows for boundless collaboration on projects- I am not considered an expert but rather someone who is willing to deeply and quickly learn

 Hope to one day be regarded as an expert while continuing to intellectually challenge myself
-After leading a few projects, came across the idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e) and continue to practice and reflect on servitude to others and their success
+After leading a few projects in line with how I served as captain for my rugby team, came across the parallel in my methdology and idea of a [servant leader](https://www.forbes.com/sites/forbescoachescouncil/2020/03/11/traditional-leadership-vs-servant-leadership/?sh=625ff0d4451e)

----
-### What am I doing now?
+Continue to practice and reflect on servitude to others and their success

 In under 3 years, learnt 8 computer languages-contributing to projects with each language
 Read textbooks and industry sources regarding core principles in machine learning, quantum computing, system engineering, full stack engineering, and computational theory